LolHacksRule/AngryBirdsHeroes/README.md

 # AngryBirdsHeroes

 This is an experimental decompilation of Angry Birds Epic into a Unity project for building on other platforms, preferably Windows.
+The projects of the game are currently NOT PLAYABLE.

 ## What version?